-- determine which paid and volunteer workers require a WWC Check
+- determine which paid and volunteer workers require a Check

-- ensure new starters apply for a WWC Check before commencing child-related work.
+- ensure new starters apply for a Check before commencing child-related work.

-The WWC Check does not assess a person’s suitability to work with or care for children in a particular role.
-It is the responsibility of organisations to assess if a worker is suitable to work with children and continue monitoring their behaviour around children.
+The Check does not assess a person’s suitability to work with or care for children in a particular role.
+It is the responsibility of organisations to assess if a person is suitable to work with children and to continue monitoring their workers' behaviour around children.

 Organisations should be vigilant at all times by doing thorough reference checks and establishing sound, ongoing supervision practices so that children are safe from harm.
 For more information go to Commission for Children and Young People.

-Some people are exempt from the requirements to get a WWC Check including teachers registered with the Victorian Institute of Teaching (VIT), and parents working with their child.
-For more information go to Exemptions.
+Some people are exempt from the Check including teachers registered with the Victorian Institute of Teaching (VIT), and parents working with their child.
+For details, go to Exemptions.

-If you pass the WWC Check, you can participate in child-related work for 5 years.
+If you pass the Check, you can participate in child-related work for five years.
 The checking continues during this time as your criminal records and professional conduct continue to be monitored.
-This means that if you are charged with a serious crime for example, your eligibility to continue working with children will be reassessed.
+This means that if, for example, you are charged with a serious crime, your eligibility to continue working with children will be reassessed.

-By 30 June 2014 over 1.1 million people had passed the WWC Check, and 1,835 people failed the WWC Check and were prohibited from working with children.
+By 30 June 2015 over 1.1 million people had passed the Check, and 2,239 people had failed the Check and were prohibited from working with children.